Installing on Mac OS¶

 In order to use the PHP on the Terminal command line (which can be handy) you’ll need to add the Homebrew PHP installation directory into your command PATH.
-Do this by entering in the Terminal:
+If you’re running the Bash shell enter in the Terminal:

 echo 'export PATH="/email@example.com/bin:$PATH"' >> ~/.bash_profile echo 'export PATH="/firstname.lastname@example.org/sbin:$PATH"' >> ~/.bash_profile

 If you’re running the Zsh shell (the new default shell since Mac OS 10.14 aka.
 Catalina):

 echo 'export PATH="/email@example.com/bin:$PATH"' >> ~/.zshrc echo 'export PATH="/firstname.lastname@example.org/sbin:$PATH"' >> ~/.zshrc

 Close the current Terminal window and open a new one.
 Typing php -v in the Terminal should return output similar to:

 PHP 7.4.21 (cli) (built: Jul 12 2021 03:04:54) ( NTS ) Copyright (c) The PHP Group Zend Engine v3.4.0, Copyright (c) Zend Technologies with Zend OPcache v7.4.21, Copyright (c), by Zend Technologies